andyguestysj/prog03/_docs/topics/1-intro/recursion.md

 permalink: /docs/recursion/
 ---

-### Recursion

-Recursion is possible because of the way frames and the stack work.
+Recursion is a programming technique that involves a method calling itself.
+This is possible because of the way frames and the stack work.
 Here is how.

-#### Recursive explonential calculation
+#### Recursive exponential calculation
 <div class="row">
     <div class="col-md-6">
             <pre><code class="language-java">int exp(int i)